 GENESIS uses GNU autotools build system.
-Change the current directory to src/, and run ./ configure script to create Makefiles for your system.
+Run ./configure script to create Makefiles for your system.
 The ./configure script tries to detect all of the requirements needed to compile GENESIS:

 '''

-change the working directory to src/ and run ./configure
+(version >= 1.2.1) Run ./configure in the top directory

 if you wanna use GPU, please see the example below

-$ cd src/

 $ ./configure

 '''